entrusc/Pi-RC-Switch/README.md

     transmitter.switchOff(address, 1); //switches the switch unit A off

-In this example the DATA IN is connected to GPIO Pin 0, the group address (which can be set on the switchting device) is 01011 and the switching unit to trigger is unit A.
+In this example the DATA IN is connected to GPIO Pin 0, the group address (which can be set on the switchting unit) is 01011 and the switching unit to trigger is unit A.

 how to build?